Morozzzko/Morozzzko.github.io/_posts/2020-04-01-should-i-really-use-monads.md

 I'll speak about the usefulness and problems in [My own perspective](#my-own-perspective), so let's see if it's idiomatic and/or difficult.

 Let me show you a couple of examples that demonstrate many ways to use the library.
-Labels are collapsible — click on them to see the code.
+Labels are expandable — click on them to see the code.

 <details markdown="1">